modyo/modyo-docs/docs/en/platform/core/key-concepts.md

 ## Locks

-Locks is a Modyo functionality that allows you to modify a resource safely, without having concurrence problems that may occur when another user is working on it simultaneously, thus avoiding job loss or overwriting of documents.
+Locks is a feature in Modyo that allows you to modify a resource safely, without having concurrency problems that can occur when another user is working on the same item simultaneously, thus avoiding job loss or document overwriting.

 <img src="/assets/img/platform/locks.jpg" style="border: 1px solid #EEE;"/>

 ### What elements do Locks use?

-Locks are mostly used in [Contents](/en/platform/content/) and [Channels](/en/platform/channels/), but can also be used in other sections where items such as Settings and [Customers](/en/platform/customers/).
+Locks are mostly used in [Content](/en/platform/content/) and [Channels](/en/platform/channels/), but can also be used in other sections where items can be edited, such as Settings and [Customers](/en/platform/customers/).

 ### How to use Locks?

 Locks are implemented in different ways within the platform.
-In [Contents](/en/platform/content/) and [Channels](/en/platform/channels/), multiple users can enter a resource, being only one who can edit and save those changes, while others will only see the latest version saved on the platform.
-If a second person tries to make a change, a message will appear indicating that the item already has changes and that what you are trying to modify is obsolete.
+In [Content](/en/platform/content/) and [Channels](/en/platform/channels/), multiple users can access a resource, with only one user being able to edit and save changes, while the others will only be able to see the latest saved version.

+If a second person tries to make a change, a message will appear indicating that the item already has changes and that what they are trying to modify is obsolete.

-In other sections such as [Customers](/en/platform/customers/) and Settings, Locks will not allow simultaneous viewing of the resource, so if it is in edition, another user will not be able to enter the work view.
+In other sections, such as [Customers](/en/platform/customers/) and Settings, Locks will not allow users to view resources simultaneously.
+So, if an item is being edited, another user will not be able to access the work view.

-In this case, only an Administrator can take control, activating for himself the edition and discarding the unsaved advances of the user who is working on it.
+In this case, only an Administrator will be able to take control, activating for himself the edition and discarding the unsaved changes made by the user working on the item.

 ::: warning Take control

-If an Administrator wants to take control of a view, he must click on the item in use and on the next screen, click on the **Take Control** button.
+If an Administrator wants to take control of a view, he must click on the item in use and, in the next screen, click on the **Take Control** button.

 <img src="/assets/img/platform/lock-forms.jpg" style="border: 1px solid #EEE;"/>

-When the Administrator takes control, the user who is using the resource will receive a message that will prevent him from continuing to make changes, so any changes that are being made must be saved and backed up offline.
+When the Administrator takes control, the user who is using the resource will receive a message that will prevent him from making any further changes.
+Any changes that are being made must be saved and backed up offline.

-After taking control, the Administrator will only have two hours to make changes without saving.
-After that time, the resource will be released again and can be taken by any other user.
+After taking control, the Administrator will only have two hours to make unsaved changes.
+After that time, the resource will be released and can be taken over by any other user.
 :::

 ## Preview mode